 Ugandan government authorities and university scientists will accompany students as they learn about the historical dynamics of human and natural systems within the region.
 Community engagement will be at the core of the one-month field school and three-month practicum experience.
 Students will integrate into the community to understand challenges and envision opportunities to launch sustainable projects that will empower and create revenue to ensure the community wellbeing.

 Former students of QES programs in other Canadian universities found this a highly valuable life experience that gave them the skills to work in transdisciplinary and multicultural health settings.
 The breathtaking landscapes and local fauna create the perfect scenario to create impact in the communities and learn from them.

 - Written by Oscar Senar, a student from Western University who traveled to Africa as a Queen Elizabeth Scholar.

 1. Queen Elizabeth Scholars will receive $7,000 for internships between 90-180 days (excluding travel days as well as orientation days) with a partner organization in Africa.

 2. Queen Elizabeth Scholars will contribute $1,500 towards the cost of the experiential learning experiences.
 Additional scholarship opportunities may be available to students who choose to apply.

-3. Current participating African Commonwealth countries: Ghana, Kenya, Uganda
+4. Current participating African Commonwealth countries: Kenya and Uganda

 - Sessions on topics such as culture, ethics, participatory engagement and language training